-Vinho Verde Wine Tasting
+Vinho Verde Tasting Tips

 There are a few I really enjoy and a couple I don’t care for at all.

 You should try several to find out what you enjoy.

 Since I discovered Vinho Verde, thanks to a local wine columnist, I’ve been working my way through every one I can find.